 - Euro currency is accepted throughout the country

-- There are tons of options for day trips from Munich ~ Salzburg, Nuremburg, Berlin, Neuschwanstein (Fussen) and Linderhof, Rothenburg, Harburg, Dacau to name a few
+- There are tons of options for day trips from Munich ~ Salzburg, Nuremburg, Berlin, Neuschwanstein (Fussen) and Linderhof, Rothenburg, Harburg, Dacau to name a few.
+Read the best places to spend winter in Germany

 - Very efficient transit system – S Bahn and U Bahn (surface and underground subway systems).
 Tickets are available for purchase at the train stations.
 There are options for single trips and day passes (Day passes are for groups 2-5 and can be used until 6:00 am the next day for all zones and lines.)

 - The city has pay-toilets (washrooms).
 Charges are 50 cent to 1 Euro.